What is ROAM? A 24 day tour of Velomobiles Rolling Over America from Portland OR to Washington DC.

 Number one –

-The fast Velo’s were the Milan SL, Quest, EVO-R and Pterovelo.
+The fast Velo’s was a Milan, Quest, EVO-R and Pterovelo.
 These race bred thoroughbreds were the super cruisers with space for hauling touring gear if need be.
 The Milan was the fastest best handling velomobile of all.
 When I rode it on a test ride – it was like a rocket sled on three wheels.
 Reminded me greatly of my Varna Streamliner.
 It was so free of air resistance.
 The Milan has been dialed in with a super efficient aerodynamic shape in addition to a suspension package that is rock solid laterally.
-As a result of every thing working in synergy – it holds world distance records in 12/24 hour meets.
+As a result of every thing working in synergy.
+A Milan SL holds world distance records in 12/24 hour meets.

 I am also very familiar with Quest velomobiles which are the benchmark of Velomobiles.
 They are wonders of engineering having a design that is perfect for open road touring.
 Over ten years of R&D has refined the Quest into what it is today.
 It being aerodynamically efficient and a plush suspension smooth out those long miles making a pleasurable ride.
 Oh – and plenty of baggage room for self supported touring if that is your thing.